SiideCode/LuauScript/README.md

 # LuauScript

-LuauScript is a very early development Haxe/ActionScript 3.0 based scripting language with a compiler and (someday) a vm written in Luau for Roblox.
+LuauScript is a very early development Haxe-like/ActionScript 3.0-like scripting language with a compiler and (someday) a VM written in Luau for Roblox.

 Main modules completion: